ddserver/ddserver/INSTALL.md

 -------------

-Before you start to install ddserver, please make sure that you have installed python2.7, MySQL and PowerDNS on your server.
+Before you start to install ddserver, please make sure that you have installed python2.7, MySQL and PowerDNS (including the pipe-backend) on your server.

-On debian you will need to install these packages:
+On Debian GNU/Linux you will need to install these packages:

  libmysqlclient-dev
  python-dev